 Four out of five consumers will be able to find health coverage for $10 or less per month thanks to the American Rescue Plan, the U.S. Department of Health & Human Services said in a statement.

 While that’s a great deal, it’s important to look beyond the monthly premium cost.
 Many of the cheapest plans come with the highest deductibles — the amount of money you have to pay out-of-pocket for covered services before your health insurance kicks in.
 So if you have a health condition that requires regular management, or if you get into a serious accident, you could potentially be on the hook for thousands of dollars.
-(Many plans do cover some preventive services 100% before you hit the deductible.)
+(Many plans do cover some preventive services 100% before you hit the deductible, and low-income consumers qualify for special discounts on deductibles and other out-of-pocket costs.)

 Also, if you see regular doctors, make sure they take the plan you’re considering.
 A good way to do this is to call each doctor and give the billing office the full name of the plan, Norris says.
-Most carriers have provider networks online, but those could be out of date.
+For example, don't just say, "Do you take Aetna?" but instead give the specific name of the plan.
+Most insurance companies have doctor directories online, but those could be out of date.